This article was last updated by on

 • Choose a healthy, strong leaf from the mother plant and cut it, leaving an inch of petiole/stalk behind.

-• Plant the leaf in the sterile moist potting mix you created.
+• Plant the leaf in the sterile moist potting mix and lightly moisten the substrate.

-• Keep it in shades in a well-lit area and keep the soil moist.
 Remember, moist, not soggy.

+• Keep it in shades in a well-lit area.

 You can also use cinnamon powder as an alternative to rooting hormone.

-2. Propagation via Stem Nodes
+2. Propagation via Stem Cutting

-Growth Habits: Peperomia quadragularis
+Growth Habits: Peperomia Quadrangularis

-The leaves are as long as one inch in length.
 The golden streaks in the leaves bring out the original charm of the plant.
 Plant enthusiasts love hanging this plant in baskets for this very reason.

 Beautiful Foliage of Peperomia quadrangularis